We have several stages after submission of proposals to help make the conference the best it can be.

 We then reveal names to check that no-one has too many sessions in, or several at the same time.

-New presenters are offered the support of a shepherd, and any presenter can ask for one.
-A shepherd is someone who has experience presenting, maybe at SPA, and ideally in a similar area to the session leaders.
+All presenters are assigned a shepherd.
+A shepherd is someone who has experience presenting, maybe at SPA Software in Practice, and ideally in a similar area to the session leaders.
 They offer advice and support to help people prepare their sessions, and may meet with the session leaders and perhaps help arrange dry-runs prior to the conference.
-(We do recommend that you have at least one dry-run of your session, regardless of whether the session is shepherded.)
+(We do recommend that you have at least one dry-run of your session.)

 We are always looking for people to help shepherd, so please do let us know if you'd like to get involved in this.